Lash lifting has been and continues to be one of the most popular treatments of 2018 and 2019, and a profitable one at that.

 - Put a timer on you watch or phone in case you damage clients lashes to avoid the “Frazzled” look

 If you were to put water over painted paper, would it go through the paper?
 No it wouldn’t, so why would lashes with mascara and other oils absorb the perming solution.
 When you have a barrier such as mascara, dirt, dust or oils, it’s going to stop the lash lift solution from absorbing properly which results in poor lifts.
+This could be the issue if your lash lift only worked on one eye and not the other, perhaps one eye had makeup or oils left on it.

 - Ask your clients to not come in with makeup on their lashes if possible